The Safe Space Struggle: How Attachment, Hormones, and Brain Science Shape Parenting

 Here are a few supportive strategies for when your child is acting out:

-• Hold the line: Saying no doesn't damage your bond, it strengthens trust in your leadership.
+Hold the line: Saying no doesn't damage your bond, it strengthens trust in your leadership and their perception of safety.

 And finally, give yourself grace.
-Whether you’re a parent, a nanny, or a teacher, all of us are learning as we go.
+Whether you’re a caregiver, childcare provider, a teacher, or just someone who cares about children… all of us are learning as we go.

 Sources: